bosd/odoo-data-flow/docs/core_concepts.md

 ```

-Tier 2: Automatic Two-Pass for Relational Data
+### Tier 2: Automatic Strategy Selection for Relational Fields

-The smart importer also automatically handles the performance and logic challenges of importing data with interdependent relationships (like a `parent_id` on a partner that refers to another partner in the same file).
+Importing data with interdependent relationships (like a `parent_id` on a partner that refers to another partner in the same file) is a complex challenge.
+The smart importer tackles this by automatically detecting relational fields and choosing the most performant import strategy.

-When the pre-flight check detects these fields, it automatically enables a two-pass strategy:
-1. Pass 1 (Create): The importer automatically excludes the relational fields and runs the robust load -> create process described above.
-This creates all the base records quickly and efficiently.

-2. Pass 2 (Write): After Pass 1 is complete, the importer performs a second, multi-threaded write pass to set the relationships on the newly created records.
+During the **pre-flight check**, the importer inspects the header of your CSV file and queries Odoo for the type of each field.
+Based on the field types it discovers, it automatically selects one of the following strategies:

+- **Standard Load**: For files with no relational fields, it uses the robust `load` -> `create` fallback method for maximum speed.
+- **Two-Pass Strategy (for `Many2one`)**: When it detects `Many2one` fields that create dependencies within the same file (e.g., `parent_id`), it automatically deactivates those columns for the first pass.
+It creates all the base records and then, in a second, multi-threaded pass, it efficiently `write`s the relational values.
+- **Three-Pass Strategy (for `Many2many` and `One2many`)**: For the most complex cases involving `Many2many` or `One2many` fields, it performs a three-pass import.
+This ensures that all records exist before attempting to create the complex relationships, maximizing the success rate.

-This automatic behavior means you no longer need to manually use --ignore or split your files to handle these common scenarios.
+This automatic behavior means you no longer need to manually use `--ignore` or split your files to handle these common scenarios.
+The tool selects the best strategy for you.

+### Tier 3: Internal Caching for Speed

+To further accelerate the import process, `odoo-data-flow` implements an internal caching mechanism.
+It automatically caches metadata fetched from Odoo, such as:

+- Field definitions for models
+- `ir.model.data` records (external IDs)

+This cache is stored in the `.odf_cache` directory in your project root.
+On subsequent runs, the importer uses the cached data instead of repeatedly querying the Odoo server, leading to a significant speed-up, especially in large projects with many files or complex models.
+The cache is intelligently invalidated when the corresponding model in Odoo changes.

 ## The Export Concept